by Bill McBride on 10/31/2016 01:41:00 PM

-The BEA released the underlying details for the Q3 advance GDP report today.
+The BEA has released the underlying details for the Q3 advance GDP report this morning.

-Excluding petroleum, non-residential investment in structures increased solidly in Q3.
+Excluding petroleum, non-residential investment in structures increased at a 10% annual rate in Q3.

 Click on graph for larger image.